Young Magic: Still Life

 On May 13, 2016, Young Magic released their third studio album, Still Life.
 The album was inspired by Malay's travels in her birthplace of Java, Indonesia.
 In Interview magazine, the singer explained, "Still Life can be one version of yourself, still like a painting, but on the other hand constantly recreating that version of yourself according to environmental, social, political influences in this world...a world where people constantly tell you who to pray to, what to buy into, and who your enemies should be.
 It's my reaction to that.
 Life, and yourself within it, is constantly going to be recreated, so there's no point in being steadfast in one ideology".
 Bolivian-born, New York City–based percussionist Daniel Alejandro Siles Mendoza, a contributor to the album, joined the band's touring line-up.
 The album also featured contributions from producer Rioux and cellist and composer Kelsey Lu.

 In May 2016 the group supported New York experimental band Yeasayer on their North American tour.

 Collaborations

 Kyp Malone of TV on the Radio released a remix for Young Magic's "Default Memory" in 2016.

 In 2018 the band supported Tricky on his North American tour.
 The following year Tricky recorded and produced a new version of Young Magic's song "Lucien," which was released on his False Idols/!K7 Records label on August 2, 2019.

 Young Magic has a writing credit on American rapper Playboi Carti's 2019 single "Fell In Luv".

 Associated projects

 Melati Malay is also a member of Asa Tone, a collaboration with New York electronic music producers Kaazi and Tristan Arp.
-The group released their debut album "Temporary Music" on Leaving Records on January 31, 2020.
+The group released their debut album Temporary Music on Leaving Records on January 31, 2020.
+Malay also releases solo music under the moniker Melati ESP and is set to release her debut album hipernatural on April 28, 2023 via Carpark Records.